zvxzdx/runeforge-wiki-ru/core-guides/tools-landing/LtMAO.md

 >{.is-info}

 Press the Start button and select the folder where you want the mod to be created.

+  After the operation is completed select the .fantome file you got and put it in CsLol or cslmao.
   ## uvee
   TBA
   ## shrum